Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/mobile/analytics/internal-hits-for-adobe-analytics.md

 The SDK tracks changes in the user's push notifications preference.
 A new hit is sent whenever the user opt-in/opt-out for push notifications.

-## Messages Extension

-Here are the Analytics hits that are triggered when the Messages extension is enabled:

-* In-App Message

-The SDK tracks the following metrics for your in-app messages:

-For Full Screen and Alert style in-app messages:

-* Impressions: when user triggers an in-app message.
-* Click throughs: when user pushes the Click-through button.
-* Cancels: when user pushes the Cancel button.

-For local \(remote\) notifications:

-* Impressions: when user triggers the notification.
-* Opens: when user opens app from the notification.
-This will be tracked with the `trackAdobeDeepLink` method.

 ## Target Extension

 Here is the Analytics hit in the Target extension: